knative/eventing/roadmap.md

 1. Ability to register an event sources and specify which events may be generated from that source [Proposal](https://github.com/elafros/eventing/issues/39)
-1. kubctl command to set up a trigger where a specific event will cause a specific action powered by a specific processor
+1. kubectl command to set up a trigger where a specific event will cause a specific action powered by a specific processor
 1. Example source generating an event
 1. Example action